This could be the perfect time to stay local and discover places close to home – so why not explore London, the UK’s fabulous capital?

 London is one of the most iconic and historically significant cities in the world, with so much to offer tourists.

-Above and below ground SplashMaps can help you make the most of your London visit – from that all important mask featuring a map of the London Underground to our sightseeing illustrated tourist map of London, we’ve got something for everyone in this great city and you won’t need to worry about batteries, signals and data…
+Above and below ground SplashMaps can help you make the most of your London visit – from a mask featuring a map of the London Underground to our sightseeing illustrated tourist map of London, we’ve got something for everyone in this great city and you won’t need to worry about batteries, signals and data…

 London has plenty to offer whether you’ve got a day, a weekend, a week or more.
 Here’s our selection of must-see or do activities in London including some of the most famous spots in, which attract thousands and millions each year.